 2. Are there defenses to Penal Code 17500 PC?

-Whether or not an object is a deadly weapon is based upon the facts of a given case.
-Consider, for example, a water balloon.
-Even if a suspect wanted to throw it at a person to hurt him, there is little chance that it would kill the person.
+Whether or not an object is a deadly weapon is based on the facts of a given case.

 3. What are the penalties?

-Penal Code 17500 is charged as a misdemeanor.4 The crime is punishable by:
+Violating California Penal Code 17500 is a misdemeanor punishable by:

 - Imprisonment in a county jail for up to six months; and/or,

-Please note that, in lieu of a jail term, a judge may impose misdemeanor probation.
-This is sometimes referred to as
+In lieu of a jail term, a judge may impose misdemeanor probation (also called summary or informal probation).

 4. Related Offenses